-LSK 097 Professional Tutorial Assistance in Graduate Writing (NC)
+LSK 097 Professional Tutorial Assistance in Graduate Writing (NC) Professional tutors provide assistance with theses, projects and other

 Professional tutors provide assistance with theses, projects and other advanced writing tasks.
 Students needing help with syntax, organization, documentation or other stylistic concerns are encouraged to meet with a tutor early in the process.
 1 hour per week.
 Offered in the fall and spring semester.